 Shocking, dangerous and frightening events can cause a veritable tide of adverse effects, including stress, nightmares and the loss of trust in other people.
 More often than not, these negative reactions will improve with time as memories of the event begin to fade and lessen in severity.
 However, in some situations, these individuals continue to experience emotional or behavioral problems, disrupting their lives and making it significantly harder to complete daily tasks and build meaningful relationships of trust and affection with other people.
 Those who continuously suffer from upsetting thoughts, fears and behaviors after their traumatic event for longer than three months may be diagnosed with PTSD (post-traumatic stress disorder), a condition of persistent mental and emotional stress that usually results from injury or extensive psychological shock.

 Regrettably, many victims of PTSD forgo professional evaluation and treatment by experienced psychiatrists, forcing them to suffer through the intense effects of their condition without help or support.
 If you’re worried that one of your loved ones might have PTSD, it’s imperative to find professional aid for them as soon as possible.
-Here at Family Psychiatry of North Jersey, we value the health and happiness of your family just as much as you do, and that’s why we work tirelessly to provide you with all of the counsel and resource you need to protect them from psychological issues and disorders.
+Here at Family Psychiatry and Therapy, we value the health and happiness of your family just as much as you do, and that’s why we work tirelessly to provide you with all of the counsel and resource you need to protect them from psychological issues and disorders.
 Today, we’ll be discussing the best ways to recognize PTSD in your spouse and what you can do to help them.

 Understanding PTSD and Its Symptoms